lexibank/tlopo/out/references.md

 - <a id="source-DonohueandDenham2008"> </a>Donohue, Mark & Tim Denham.
 2008.
 The language of Lapita: Vanuatu and an early Papuan presence in the Pacific.
 Oceanic Linguistics 47:433-444. https://doi.org/10.1353/ ol.0.0021.
 - <a id="source-DonohueandGrimes2008"> </a>Donohue, Mark & Charles E. Grimes.
 2008.
 Yet more on the position of the languages of eastern Indonesia.
 Oceanic Linguistics 47: 114-158.
 - <a id="source-DouaireMarsaudon1996"> </a>Douaire-Marsaudon, Françoise.
 1996.
 Neither black nor white: The father’s sister in Tonga.
 Journal of the Polynesian Society 106:139-164.
-- <a id="source-DouaireMarsaudonetal2015"> </a>Douaire-Marsaudon, Françoise, Françoise.
+- <a id="source-DouaireMarsaudonetal2015"> </a>Douaire-Marsaudon, Françoise.
 2015.
 The sister's return: The brother-sister relationship, the Tongan fahu and the unfolding of kinship in Polynesia.
 In Pauwels, C. Toren & S. (eds.), _186-206. https://doi.org/10.2307/j.ctt9qctd3.13_.
 - <a id="source-Dougherty1983"> </a>Dougherty, Janet W.D.
 1983.
 West Futuna-Aniwa: An introduction to a Polynesian Outlier language.
 Berkeley: University of California Press.
 (University of California Publications in Linguistics 102).
 - <a id="source-Douglas1979"> </a>Douglas, Bronwen.
 1979.
 Rank, power, authority: A reassessment of traditional leadership in South Pacific societies.
 Journal of Pacific History 14:2-27. https:// doi.org/10.1080/00223347908572362.
 - <a id="source-Drabbe1932a"> </a>Drabbe, Peter.
 1932a.
 Woordenboek der Fordaatsche taal.
 Bandoeng: A.C.
 Nix.
 (Verhandelingen van het Koninklijk Bataviaasch Genootschap van Kunsten en Wetenschappen 71, part 2).
 - <a id="source-Drabbe1932b"> </a>Drabbe, Peter.
 1932b.
 Woordenboek der Jamdeensche taal.
 Bandoeng: A.C.
 Nix.
 (Verhandelingen van het Koninklijk Bataviaasch Genootschap van Kunsten en Wetenschappen 71, part 3).
+- <a id="source-Dryer2012"> </a>Dryer, Matthew S. 2012.
+A grammatical description of Kara-Lemakot.
+Canberra: Asia- Pacific Linguistics.
+(Asia-Pacific Linguistics 9).
 - <a id="source-Dryer2013"> </a>Dryer, Matthew S. 2013.
 A grammatical description of Kara-Lemakot.
 Asia-Pacific Linguistics.
 (Asia-Pacific Linguistics 009) (http://pacling.anu.edu.au/materials/ Dryer2013Kara-Lemakot.pdf).
 - <a id="source-Du2010"> </a>Du, Jingyi.
 2010.
 Towards a grammar of the Usen dialect of the Barok language New Ireland, Papua New Guinea.
 PhD thesis, La Trobe University.
 - <a id="source-Duke2006"> </a>Duke, Norman C. 2006.
 Rhizophora apiculata, R. mucronata, R. stylosa, R. x annamalai, R. x lamarckii (Indo-West Pacific stilt mangrove), ver.
 2.1.
 In Elevitch, 2006: 641-660.